 In the 1980s, the UN embarked on a series of world conferences that ushered in a new era of UN-NGO relations, extending beyond the larger NGOs and providing a major catalyst for mobilization in the women's movement.
-These conferences included the four major conferences on women, as well as conferences that addressed the environment, human rights, population, and social development.1
+These conferences included the four major conferences on women, as well as conferences that addressed the environment, human rights, population, and social development.

-Some of the major UN processes in 2017-2018 related to women's rights and gender equality outcomes in which the women's movement continues to be active are highlighted below, including several sustainable development processes:
+Some of the major UN processes in 2018-2019 related to women's rights and gender equality outcomes in which the women's movement continues to be active are highlighted below, including several sustainable development processes:

-- · Commission on the Status of Women, (13-24 March 2017) - High Level Political Forum (10-19 July 2017) - United Nations Framework Convention on Climate Change (2017-2018) - Commission on Population and Development (2017)
+- · Commission on the Status of Women, (12-13 March 2018) - High Level Political Forum (July 2018) - United Nations Framework Convention on Climate Change (2018-2019) - Commission on Population and Development (2018) - Human Rights Council (2018) - CEDAW Committee meetings (2018-2019)